dario-coscia/project_exam_devtools_scicomp/projects.md

 ---

-## 3. Large-Scale data processing: profiling and optimization
+## 3. (Complex) Large-Scale data processing: profiling and optimization

 ### Problem statement
 Optimize **large-scale data processing** operations for a dataset with $10^8$ rows.